jeffcardillo/SlideNotification/README.md

 Now, from your activity you can trigger the notification with the following calls:

-<i><b>postNotification(String message, boolean closeable);</b></i>
+<i><b>postNotification(String message, boolean closable);</b></i>
 This will trigger a notification message to show on the screen.
-By passing "true" in for closeable, an icon with an "x" will be displayed that allows the user to manually cause the message to be closed.
-Using "false" for closeable shows a message that cannot be manually closed by the user (but can be programmatically closed with hideNotification()).
+By passing "true" in for closable, an icon with an "x" will be displayed that allows the user to manually cause the message to be closed.
+Using "false" for closable shows a message that cannot be manually closed by the user (but can be programmatically closed with hideNotification()).

 <i><b>postTimedNotification(String message);</b></i>